binary-logic/vj-uart/README.md

 QUICK START:
 <pre>
+1. Build the bitstream using Altera Quartus II
-1. Upload the bitstream to your device.
-Use Quartus II or urJTag: urjtag ./vjuart.svf
+2. Upload the bitstream to your device.
+Use Quartus II programmer or urJTag: urjtag ./vjuart.svf
-2. Run the TCL script:
+3. Run the TCL script:
 	./vjuart.tcl
-3. Telnet to the listening port: telnet localhost 2323
+4. Telnet to the listening port: telnet localhost 2323
 </pre>
 If all went well, the screen should show you the alphabet, A through Z and every character you type will be echoed back to you.

-Copyright (C) 2014 Binary Logic (nhi.phan.logic at gmail.com).

 Credit for the inspritation to develop this code must go to Chris Zeh and his Idle Logic blog;
 http://idle-logic.com/2012/04/15/talking-to-the-de0-nano-using-the-virtual-jtag-interface